gfagerlind/jenkins-opinionated/README.md

 It is easy to just state _*we are now a community together*_, but if it's not true, you will have conflicts over and suboptimal use of the shared resources.

+Also When you start sharing resources the ownership gets muddy, making it harder to control and confirm that the right amount and the right type of resources are procured and owned.

 ## So - what are the features?
+### dynamic, consistent and atomic modifications of the CI system
+Together with the product code!
+There is even a hacky [library system](libs/ImportFile.groovy) since its quite finicky to get true atomic behaviour of the regular jenkins groovy library plugin.

+### consistent definition of CI activities between check, gate and post-merge
+Eg. so you feel confident that what worked in check will work in gate, what worked in gate will work in post-merge, and what has been tested to work in post-merge will untouched work in check.

+### most of the functionality at equal access level
+Ie. avoid *admin accounts* as much as possible, just have the *developer* level - if you are allowed to change the product, you are allowed to change CI.

+### define and verify your CI dependency tree without jenkins
+By using a pattern similar to [reg.sh](./reg.sh)/[reg.mak](./reg.mak), you can allow the developers to add new tests, rules for when and where those tests should be run, and be able to verify, locally, that they indeed got it right.

+### tinkerability
+One of the core goals of this demo is to showcase how much can be achieved in "user space", without breaking the core system (jenkins).

 ### zuulesque dependent gate
 As in *"the code needs to be tested exactly as how it will be merged, so if someone is before you in line to merge, run your test on the speculation that they are successful.
 If they fail, restart your tests"*